cdamken/trading-options/MEXICO/07_eToro.md

 - **Currency Risk**: ⭐⭐⭐ (Moderate - forced USD exposure)

 ## Overall Rating: 2.5/5
 **Not recommended for Mexican investors due to regulatory, tax, and cost complications.
-While the social trading features are innovative, the lack of CNBV regulation, complex tax implications, CFD focus, and significant hidden costs in spreads make it unsuitable for most Mexican residents.
+While the social trading features are innovative, the lack of CNBV regulation, complex tax implications, CFD focus, and significant hidden costs in spreads make it unsuitable for most investors.
 Local alternatives provide better regulatory protection and tax simplicity.**